 I love Fridays.
 We all do.
 It's the end of the work week, and the start of the weekend.
 For many of us, it's a party night.
-But not today, if you're a Christian.
-Today is a different kind of Friday.
+But not this week, if you're a Christian.
+Yesterday was a different kind of Friday.
 We call it Good Friday.
 But it's more than that.
 It's the best Friday of all.

 I did my best yesterday to give Dinner With Friends a positive, friendly spin.
 But there's no way I can do that today.
 This is the day that Jesus was tried before Pilate, scourged and crucified.

 I've recognized from the beginning that there are many non-Christians who read this blog.
 As I said very early on in this process, I want this journal to be accessible to everyone, whether you believe or not.
 I realize that I have people of all religious stripes here, and some with no religion at all.
 I love you all the same.
 I even have a self-described pagan who reads all of my posts.
 She is very precious to me.
 Often, when I think of how to word things, I have her in mind, as well as several of my other friends who don't share my beliefs.
 It's very important to me that you have some grasp of what I believe in a way that makes some sense to you.

 All week, I've talked about Jesus having to endure what he did because it was the only way to save us.
 Because of the people I've just mentioned, I feel like I need to explain why.
 This may sound ridiculous to you if you don't believe, as any religious construct does to an outsider.
 The Bible itself says that the message of the cross is foolishness to the unbeliever.
 (1 Corinthians 1:18) But I want to try to explain it, because if we don't understand why Jesus had to do this, there's no point in looking so intently at this horrible tragedy.